Learning to Crochet: Beginner Projects, Tools, and Kitchen Patterns

 Crochet is where my crafting story began — one simple chain at a time.

 I started learning crochet when I was five years old.
-I was sitting next grandma – she was in her rocking chair and I was in my little rocking chair side by side and watched as she would crochet a hat.
-She handed me a little hook and guided my through a few steps one by one.
-My little hands wouldn’t work like hers did, but she calmed me and said ‘one day at a time – tomorrow we try again’.
+I was sitting next grandma – she was in her rocking chair, and I was in my little rocking chair side by side and watched as she would crochet a hat.
+She handed me a little hook and guided me through a few steps one by one.
+My little hands wouldn’t work like hers did, but she calmed me and said, ‘one day at a time – tomorrow we try again’.
 And the next day we tried again.
 She was patient with me until I got it and was happy.
 Believe me it took a while.
 It was some time before I actually finished a project.
 My first project just a little mat.
 Simple flat one stitch only all the way through.
 Crooked and a little messed up but Grandma still praised me.

 Knitting Basics & Cozy Tools